W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 ::: details Expanded
-Let us start our process of reäwakening with just a few simple concepts:
+Let us start our process of reawakening with just a few simple concepts:
 >²Thoughts increase by being given away.
 ³The more who believe in them [thoughts] the stronger they [thoughts] become.
 ⁴Everything is an idea.